sebringj/siggy/README.md

-# sign S3
+# siggy

-Simple S3 signing of a URL to enable uploads via client-side.
+Simple S3-compatible signing of a URL to enable uploads via client-side.

 TODO: will integrate in with JWT token permission as a microservice

 ## Requirement

-1. Get an S3 account and get the key and secret
+1. Get your S3 account with the key, secret and bucket

 2. Your S3 bucket needs CORS setup with following XML entry: